9 Feb 2026

 Amount of CPF savings that can be used for investment

 You can invest your OA savings after setting aside $20,000 in your OA.
-Additionally, you can only invest up to 35% and 10% of your investible savings in stocks and gold respectively.
+Additionally, you can invest up to 35% and 10% of your investible savings in stocks and gold respectively.

 For CPFIS-SA, you can invest your SA savings after setting aside $40,000 in your SA.